-Like elsewhere in Southeast Asia, many of the scams in Bali are the same old tried-and-true traps for tourists that just keep working.
+Many of the scams in Bali are the same old tried-and-true traps for tourists that just keep working.
 Bali is the most visited island of Indonesia's massive archipelago, so there's no shortage of fresh targets.
-The never-ending rotation of tourists keeps hustlers from having to be too creative.
+The never-ending turnover of tourists prevents hustlers from having to be too creative.

 Currency Exchange Scams

 Using the ATMs will usually land you a better rate anyway.
-Unlike the $6 ATM fees in Thailand, the ATM fees in Indonesia are still reasonable.
+Unlike the exorbitant ATM fees ($6 or more) in Thailand, the ATM fees in Indonesia are still reasonable.
 Many bank ATMs have no fee at all.
 You'll still have to pay international transaction fees to your bank, but these can be as low as 1 percent with some credit unions.
-If you decide to exchange money, do so at a real bank—not in a shop.
+If you decide to exchange money, do so at a real bank branch—not in a shop.

 Beach Hustlers and Touts

-The wide, gorgeous beaches of South Bali are home to an endless procession of sellers.
-From smiling women peddling bracelets, massages, and pedicures, to men inexplicably offering dangerous toys (real crossbows and blowguns) to drunken beachgoers, you’ll find yourself shaking your head “no” often.
+The wide, popular beaches of South Bali are home to an endless procession of sellers.
+Smiling women walk the sand offering bracelets, hats, massages, and pedicures.
+Men sell fruit, surf lessons, and sometimes dangerous toys (real crossbows and blowguns!) to tipsy beachgoers.

 Temple Entrance Fees and Guides

 The photogenic temples near Mount Batur and Pura Besakih are popular places for this scam in Bali.
-On the way to Mount Batur, you will have already paid a steep entrance fee (per person and for the vehicle) just to drive into the Kintamani region.
+On the way to Mount Batur, you will have already paid a relatively high entrance fee (per person and for the vehicle) just to drive into the Kintamani region.
 These are men who basically took it upon themselves to stand in the road and ask for money to proceed.
 Earnings are not spent to improve the area.

 Motorbike Rental Scams